MichelleGri/la-boulangerie/README.md

 ### CSS Validator

-The [W3c CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check the validity of CSS code.
+The [W3c CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check validity of CSS code.
 The results are displayed below.

 ![CSS Validation](README-files/validation/css-validation.JPG)